 - Corkscrew Slough (part of Don Edwards) south of Bair Island is open for kayaking (although there are seal haulouts and exposed birdlife), but the small waterways north of it are off limits.

-- Don Edwards San Francisco Bay National Wildlife Refuge [http://desfvay.fws.gov] is under the jurisdiction of the U.S. Fish and Wildlife Service.
+- Don Edwards San Francisco Bay National Wildlife Refuge [www.fws.gov/refuge/don_edwards_san_francisco_bay/] is under the jurisdiction of the U.S. Fish and Wildlife Service.
 [Call the USFW headquarters for areas used for hunting and dates they are off-limits (415) 792-0222].
 This 21,000-acre refuge extends from Alameda Creek near Interstate 92 in the East Bay to Coyote Creek at the extreme end of South Bay, to Steinberger Slough near 92 in the West Bay.
-It essentially includes all the hills, marshes and waterways, and provides protection for habitat and wildlife, several of which are endangered.
+It essentially includes all the hills, marshes, and waterways, and provides protection for habitat and wildlife, several of which are endangered.
 The general rule is: all sloughs (with restrictions) are accessible, but all salt marshes and salt ponds are off limits.
 No landing is allowed above the high tide mark and disturbance of wildlife or habitat is open to citation.
-Many sloughs empty at low tide and if stranded, it is requested to wait for the next tide.
+Many sloughs empty at low tide and if stranded, it's requested to wait for the next tide.
 The mud is deep and can be dangerous.
 One can get stuck permanently!
 When kayaking, follow the Viewing Wildlife guidelines and also maintain a distance from rafts of birds on the open water.
 Harbor seals are particularly sensitive here unlike the seals of the North Bay and Elkhorn Slough.
 Wildlife has little protective cover, especially during the higher tides and in winter.
-Forcing them from cover exposes them to easy predation.
+Forcing it from cover exposes it to easy predation.
 Observe posted signs and watch for seasonal closures.

 - Mowry Slough in the far South Bay is closed March 15 to June 15 for seal pupping.